 My name is Sue Fleming and I have worked as a therapist since 2009 with adults and young people.

 I have worked in various settings such as schools, universities and different charities.
 My private practice began in 2014 and is located in Kings Heath, Birmingham.

 I currently work as a freelance trainer writing and delivering training on ‘Understanding Attachment’ to foster carers, adoptive parents and therapists.

 Making the decision to see a counsellor is a big step to take – but it can be a positive one.
 Please read on to find out more about how I could help you.

 I can understand that you may feel daunted by the thought of counselling.
 You may have feelings of being lost, alone or stuck.
-My aim is to help you feel comfortable and able to talk about any difficulties you may be experiencing in a safe, confidential space free from judgement, and with warmth and openness.
+My aim is to help you feel comfortable and able to work through any difficulties you may be experiencing in a safe, confidential space free from judgement, and with warmth and openness.

 Therapy is the development of a collaborative relationship, where together we can explore what has bought you to counselling.
-I believe the therapeutic relationship can be a unique opportunity to access the often untapped capacity of the individual.
+The therapeutic relationship can be a unique opportunity to access the often untapped capacity of the individual.
 A chance to find clarity and make sense of psychological distress, creating a vision and direction towards a more meaningful existence.
 We may look at the events and circumstances in your life and how you have found ways of getting through these difficulties.
 I work from a trauma informed perspective , never discounting anything that has happened in your life.
 Together we can work towards a more authentic way of being.

 People come to me for help a wide range of issues.
 Here are a few of the more common difficulties that can be supported through counselling: